-You just reached the end of Netflix, your houseplants won’t talk to you any more, and after a long winter stuck inside at home, we’re all eager to get outdoors and soak up the warm summer sun.
-As the colder weather fades away, summer camps are eagerly preparing for one of the most highly anticipated summers and shifting their attention to filling registrations during the upcoming months.
+As the colder weather fades away, summer camps are eagerly preparing for a highly anticipated summer and shifting their attention to filling registrations during the upcoming months.
 Whether your campers are returning for another season of fun or experiencing summer camp bliss for the first time, it’s going to be a memorable year.

-We all know that your school's summer camps and programs are one of the best ways to market the value of your campus to prospective families and bring in additional revenue.
+We all know that your school's summer camps and programs are one of the best ways to market the value of your campus to prospective families, retain current families for the summer months and bring in additional revenue.
 However, when not marketed correctly, they can bear a huge expense for schools.
 So how exactly do you drive more traffic to your summer camp website and increase registrations?
 Follow these 10 tips implemented by our most successful schools.

 1. Focus on Building a Great Website.